camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Limitations of the Serialization of the Mapping Result

 The predefined mappings `singleResult`, `collectEntries` and `resultList` map the decision result to collections.
 The implementation of the collections are from the JDK and contains untyped values as Objects.
 When a collection is saved as process variable then it is serialized as object value because there is no suitable primitive value type.
-Depends on your [object value serialization]({{< relref "user-guide/process-engine/variables.md#object-value-serialization" >}}), this can lead to deserialization problems.
+Depending on your [object value serialization]({{< relref "user-guide/process-engine/variables.md#object-value-serialization" >}}), this can lead to deserialization problems.

-In case you are using the default build-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
-Otherwise, if you are using another serialization like JSON then you should consider that the untyped value is deserializable.
-For example, a collection of date values can not be deserialized using JSON because JSON has no registered mapper for date by default.
+In case you are using the default built-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
+Otherwise, if you are using another serialization like JSON, you should consider that the untyped value is deserializable.
+For example, a collection of date values can not be deserialized using JSON because JSON by default has no registered mapper for date values.

-The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` have methods that returns the same collections as the predefined mappers.
+The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` has methods that return the same collections as the predefined mappers.
 Additionally, it is not recommended to save a `DmnDecisionTableResult` or a `DmnRuleResult` as process variable because the implementation can change in a new version of Camunda BPM.

-To be aware of these problems, you can use primitive variables only.
-Alternatively, you can use a custom object for serialization that you can control by yourself.
+To be wary of these problems, you can use primitive variables only.
+Alternatively, you can use a custom object for serialization that you can control yourself.

 # Accessing Process Variables from Decision Tables